Knowing When a User Story Is Complete

 How to Define Done?

-The best way to come up with a Definition of Done for your team is to sit together as a team and come up with a checklist that the whole team agrees upon.
+The best way to create a definition of done is to sit together as a team and make a checklist that the whole team agrees upon.

-Consider any previous times that some team members referred to work as "done" but other team members felt that it was "not done."
+Consider any previous times that some team members referred to work as "done," but others felt it wasn't.
 What were the differences?
-Are those items that should be added to your Definition of Done?
+Should those items be added to your definition of done?

-If you have a dedicated Quality Assurance (QA) team that does all the testing of your products before release, what do they consider as important?
+If you have a quality assurance (QA) team that tests your products before release, what do they consider important?

-Many teams write automated checks (or tests) on their codebase so that they know if some new code breaks any of the logic of the old code.
+Many teams write automated checks (or tests) on their codebase to know if some new code breaks any of the old code's logic.
 If you have automated tests that run on your codebase, you will probably want to include that "no new code breaks any old code."
 All tests should pass!

 Do you have any automated systems that run on your code?
-Some tools like Code Climate can even provide you with a quality score and can scan your code for bad practices, such as repeated chunks of code!
-If you have such tools, they can be incorporated into your Definition of Done.
+Some tools like Code Climate can provide you with a quality score and can scan your code for bad practices, such as repeated chunks!
+If you have such tools, you can incorporate them into your definition of done.

 Benefits of Having a Definition of Done

-There are many benefits to having a clear Definition of Done:
+There are many benefits to having a clear DoD:

-A checklist exists to make sure only high-quality work is released to real users.
+A checklist ensures only high-quality work is released to users.

 Team members will have much less reason to argue over what "done" means.

 User stories typically get finished (i.e., "done") before more are started.
-This means fewer items that are "works in progress" and more user stories are released to real customers.
+This means fewer "works in progress" and more user stories are released to customers.